 - A strawberry plant will last for about 5 years.

-- Growing strawberries from hanging containers is becoming more widespread.
+- Growing strawberries from hanging containers are becoming more widespread.
 Mine are hanging from the side of our balcony porch right now!

 - Strawberries are grown all over the United States and Canada.